box truck loads

 Tips for Making Extra Money With Your Box Truck

 Finding a plethora of good-paying freight-hauling opportunities doesn't have to be difficult.
-When you follow our tips above for finding jobs, you'll be sure to keep your schedule booked.
+When you follow our tips above for finding box truck loads, you'll be sure to keep your schedule booked.
 And you can even make some money on the side with the various side hustles that we recommended.

 Just be sure to talk with a CoverWallet agent today to ensure that you have the insurance coverage for the jobs that you're doing.